wuyang1002431655/tango_with_django_19/manuscript/chapter-testing.md

 	FAILED (failures=1)

 As we can see this test fails.
 This is because the model does not check whether the value is less than zero or not.
-Since we really want to ensure that the values are non-zero, we will need to update the model, to ensure that this requirement is fulfilled.
-Do this now by adding some code to the `Category` models, `save()` method, that checks the value of views, and updates it accordingly.
+Since we really want to ensure that the values are non-zero, we will need to update the model to ensure that this requirement is fulfilled.
+Do this now by adding some code to the `save()` method of the `Category` model.
+The code should check the value of `views` attribute, and update it accordingly.
+A simple conditional check of `self.views` where it is less than zero should suffice here.

 Once you have updated your model, you can now re-run the test, and see if your code now passes it.
 If not, try again.